grimlucis/rpg-hack/04-monsters/02-monstrous-humanoids.md

 spell in the presence of a Sea Devil pack, as they may focus on you.
 This extends especially to the Fey, whom they hate most of all and will attack on sight.

-### Mind Horrors

-- 8+4 HD
-- Appearance: Purplish-black of skin, a horrifying mass of tentacles for a head, this tall and fearsome humanoid reaches out its clawed hands and stares from unblinking dead-white eyes
-- Wants: power, to devour the minds of the living
-- Armor: as splintmail (+5)
-- Move: Normal
-- Morale: 10
-- Damage: Weapon; 1d6 claw; devour mind; psionic blast

-An intensely evil creature from the bowels of the earth, if not Hell itself, the Mind Horror is of genius intelligence and its psionic powers are unmatched.
-To gather more power it devours the minds of intelligent or wilful creatures, which it does by burrowing into the opponent's skull with its horrifying tentacles.

-If struck in the head by a tentacle, in 1d4 rounds the Mind Horror will shut down all functionality in the victim's mind and split the skull open, ready to devour the brain.
-This can be avoided by distracting the Mind Horror in some such way that it releases its grip on its prey; powerful illusion magic, a psionic or magical counterattack, or a simple blow with a melee weapon will do this.

-A Mind Horror can also attack with a blast of psionic energy.
-Enemies caught in a 60' long cone in front of the Mind Horror must Save or be stunned for 3d4 rounds.

-A pack of Mind Horrors are quite confident, but they will flee if the encounter is going against them, being cowardly and trying to guard their own life.

-The languages they speak are nameless and horrible, coming from the depths of the earth where mankind dare not tread.
-If you're lucky (1-in-6) a Mind Horror might speak Draconic, but all it'll have to say to you will be eagerness to devour your mind.

 ### Trolls

 - 6+3 HD